AUTHOR SPOTLIGHT

 Frederick:

-And in that stillness, a phrase arrived with incredible clarity:
+And a phrase surfaced with unusual clarity:

 Only one wish.